frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

 Assuming you have already named your parts and organized your work within the rest of the document, creating a well-organized assembly is very straightforward.

-### The Importance of Intelligent Origins
-As with many good practices in CAD, smart origins are another good practice to make future you's life easier.
-Intelligent origins allow designers to leverage default geometry (Front/Right/Top Planes, Origin Point) for robust axes of symmetry and references in their models.

-For FRC CAD, the purpose of using the same origin as the master sketch across all studios and assemblies is twofold:

-1. The origin will always be a consistent central point you can reference.
-This helps keep things parametric too.
-2. To unify the robot CAD and robot software origin point.
-By having the same origin in CAD and code, the robot can be seamlessly exported to [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope) and camera transformations more easily measured.

-!!!
-Note
-    Although definitions may vary from team to team, the origin of an FRC robot is typically defined as ***the center of the drivebase, on floor level***.

 ### The Origin Cube
 The [Origin Cube Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/df3afdbec8d1356c2af15e4b?renderMode=0&uiState=6637caa6ccbcaa36badca03a) inserts a 2" transparent cube at the origin of the part studio.
 The cube has a mate connector at the origin.
 Because this part will never change and always stays at the origin of the part studio, using it to group and fasten parts to the origin will always be more **robust and parametric** than fixing or using a mate connector attached to another part, in case that part changes or is deleted.